gilith/metis/README.md

 ### Using the Poly/ML compiler

-Use the [Poly/ML compiler][Poly/ML] to build from source and run the test suite by executing
+Use the [Poly/ML compiler][PolyML] to build from source and run the test suite by executing

     make polyml